reale/eutopian/en/about-us/statute.md

 - the promotion of active participation in the processes of democratic innovation and digitalization, deepening technological, economic, social, ethical, managerial and cooperation logic aspects;

-- the policymaker engagement and the dialogue with the institutions and with the intermediate bodies of the democratic debate (parties, unions, think tanks), and in particular the diffusion of democratic innovation among administrators and in the Public Administration;
+- the policymaker engagement and the dialogue with European, national and regional institutions and with the intermediate bodies of the democratic debate (parties, unions, think tanks), and in particular the diffusion of democratic innovation among administrators and in the Public Administration;

 - the sharing of possible benefits, opportunities and cooperation models that can arise from innovation processes;